PayBy/official-doc/docs/Online Payment Integration/Checkout/inapp-sdk-ios.md

 SLDPayByPaymentEnvironment Description:

 - SLDPayByPaymentEnvironmentDevelop: The environment for developing and testing.
-- SLDPayByPaymentEnvironmentUAT: The environment for customer debuging.
+- SLDPayByPaymentEnvironmentUAT: The environment for customer debugging.
 - SLDPayByPaymentEnvironmentRelease: The environment for product online.

 <br/>